-Celina Pierrottet joined NASBE as a research and policy associate to support the school health portfolio.
-Her work involves analyzing and tracking state action, national research, and evolving issues to inform state board work.
+Celina Pierrottet manages NASBE’s work on student wellness.
+She oversees grant projects and member services that provide state policymakers with evidence-based practices and technical assistance to ensure all students can learn and thrive in healthy school environments.
 After earning a Master of Arts in Education from the College of William and Mary, Pierrottet spent six years in the classroom as a middle school and high school social studies teacher.
 As a teacher, she participated in multiple curriculum development projects, including interdisciplinary learning and competency-based instruction.
 As part of her transition to education policy, Celina earned a Master of Public Administration at George Mason University, researching trauma-informed teaching practices, supports for student mental health and wellness, and other school climate topics.

 State education leaders can foster children’s mental health by increasing families’ preparedness and awareness of available resources and activities.